munificent/craftinginterpreters/book/statements-and-state.md

 We don't have to touch the `define()` method -- a new variable is always declared in the current innermost scope.
-But variable lookup and assignment work with an existing variable and they need to walk the chain to find it.
+But variable lookup and assignment work with existing variables and they need to walk the chain to find it.
 First,
 lookup:

 ^code environment-get-enclosing (2 before, 3 after)

 If the variable isn't found in this scope, we simply try the enclosing one.
-That will in turn do the same thing <span name="recurse">recursively</span>, so this will ultimately walk the entire chain.
-Assignment proceeds in likewise fashion:
+That in turn does the same thing <span name="recurse">recursively</span>, so this will ultimately walk the entire chain.
+Assignment rolls the same way:

 <aside name="recurse">

-It would be faster to iteratively walk the chain, but don't you think the recursive solution is prettier?
+It's faster to iteratively walk the chain, but I think the recursive solution is prettier.
 We'll do something *much* faster in clox.

 </aside>

-^code environment-assign-enclosing (2 before, 1 after)
+^code environment-assign-enclosing (4 before, 1 after)

-Again, if the variable isn't in this environment, we try the outer one, recursively.
+Again, if the variable isn't in this environment, it checks the outer one, recursively.

 ### Block syntax and semantics

 Now that Environments nest, we're ready to add blocks to the language.
-As in C, a block in Lox is a (possibly empty) series of statements or declarations surrounded by curly braces.
-A block is itself a statement and can appear anywhere a statement is allowed.

-In grammar-ese, that's:
+Behold the grammar:

 ```lox
 statement   = exprStmt